nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 This is still a first-pass seasonal comparison because it only looks at the top 100 normal ETH transfers for two selected months.
 It does not include all Ethereum transactions, ERC-20 transfers, internal transactions, or ETH/USD price changes.
 A stronger version later would compare December and March across multiple years.

+### Joe Lubin / MakerDAO-Related ETH Transfer Analysis

+I also worked on the Joe Lubin / MakerDAO-related ETH transfer task.

+For this analysis, I used the Lubin-linked wallet that I had already started investigating earlier in the project:

+`0x1b3cb81e51011b549d78bf720b0d924ac763a7c2`

+I queried the wallet's normal outgoing ETH transactions from my local PostgreSQL table and filtered for large transfers greater than or equal to 30,000 ETH.

+This returned 8 large outgoing transfers from 2022 through 2026, totaling 426,700 ETH.

+The main finding was from June 6, 2026.
+The large movement did not appear as one single transaction.
+Instead, it appeared as three separate large outgoing transfers:

+* 40,000 ETH
+* 40,000 ETH
+* 30,000 ETH

+Together, those three transactions add up to 110,000 ETH.

+This helped clarify my earlier Week 2 result.
+My first query found the two 40,000 ETH transfers, but it missed the 30,000 ETH transfer because the cutoff was too high.
+After lowering the cutoff to 30,000 ETH, the full June 6 movement became clearer.

+I also created a bar chart showing the large outgoing transfers from the wallet and added a separate README for this analysis under:

+`analyses/joe_lubin_makerdao_analysis/`

+The current limitation is that this analysis only looks at normal ETH transactions.
+A deeper version would trace the receiving addresses further and look more closely at the Maker Vault / DSProxy activity.